OothecaPickle/chntpw/README.txt

 0x0035a8    80  REG_BINARY       <F>
 0x003228   508  REG_BINARY       <V>

-For more techincal info, look it up in the source code.
+For more technical info, look it up in the source code.